Prebuilt Homes: Manufactured Housing and Standards

 - Where will the warranty service be performed?

 Consider these important questions about warranty coverage before you decide which home to buy.
 Implied warranties are unspoken, unwritten promises created by state law.
 Ask to see all warranties in writing.
 Make sure you understand who offers the warranty, who performs the service, and what is and is not covered before selecting and buying your manufactured home.
 In addition to any written warranty offered by the manufacturer, you may have certain “implied warranties” when you buy a manufactured home.
 An implied warranty is an unspoken, unwritten promise that a product is fit to be sold and used for its intended purposes–for example, that a manufactured home is fit to be sold and lived in.
 These implied warranties protect you even if no written warranty is offered by the manufacturer or retailer.
 Most states allow sales that exclude implied warranties (“as is” sales).
 However, some states do not permit a seller to exclude or limit implied warranties.
 Contact your state or local consumer protection office to ask about implied warranty protections in your state.
-When buying a manufactured house, especially a used one, make sure you know whether it is being sold “as is” — with no implied or written warranty.
+When buying a manufactured house, especially a used one, make sure you know whether it is being sold “as is” — with no implied or written warrant

 THE RETAILER’S WARRANTY